Multimodal Remote Inference: NUMERICAL RESULTS

 \subsection{The Impact of AoI on Inference Error}

-Fig.~\ref{fig:aoicurve} illustrates how the inference error varies with the AoI for two modalities, with each AoI ranging from 1 to 50.
-The color intensity or surface height represents the expected inference error on the testing dataset.
-Although the inference error generally increases with the AoI of either modality, the function is not monotonic.
-Furthermore, the impact of each modality differs significantly: as the AoI of modality 1 (LiDAR) increases, the inference error grows faster than it does for modality 2 (control signal).
-It indicates that LiDAR data is more strongly correlated with the target signal.
-Moreover, the figure suggests that the inference error may not be an additive function of the AoI vector; the effect of one modality’s AoI on the inference error depends on the AoI of the other modality.
-Overall, the results show that the inference error may be a non-monotonic and non-additive function of the AoI vector.
+Fig.~\ref{fig:inference error} illustrates how the empirical expected inference error varies with the AoI across the three cases.
+First, from Fig.~\ref{fig:2D}, we can see that the impact of each modality differs significantly: as the AoI of modality 2 (LiDAR) increases, the inference error grows faster than it does for modality 1 (control signal).
+This indicates that LiDAR data is more strongly correlated with the target signal.
+Second, from all the figures in Fig.~\ref{fig:inference error}, we observe that the inference error does not increase monotonically with the AoI.
+One possible explanation for the non-monotonic behavior is that certain combinations of AoIs across modalities yield better inference performance.
+For example, Fig.~\ref{fig:3D} shows that when the AoIs of eye gaze and hand position are fixed at 30, the inference error with respect to the AoI of RGB videos decreases as the RGB-video AoI approaches 30.
+This indicates that, in this case, the inference error is smaller when all modalities have the same AoI.

+Similarly, Fig.~\ref{fig:5D} depicts a non-monotonic inference error curve for the vector autoregressive process with $\nu = (6,7,5,9,8)$, as defined in Eq.~\eqref{eq:xMt}.
+It is not surprising that the inference error attains its minimum when the AoI vector equals $(6, 7, 5, 9, 8)$, since the target signal $X_{M,t}$ is dominated by $x_{m, t - \nu_m}$ according to Eq.~\eqref{eq:xMt}.

+Overall, the results show that inference error may be a non-monotonic, non-additive function of the AoI vector.